linebender/vello/README.md

 </div>

-Vello is an experimental 2D graphics rendering engine written in Rust, with a focus on GPU compute.
+Vello is a 2D graphics rendering engine written in Rust, with a focus on GPU compute.
 It can draw large 2D scenes with interactive or near-interactive performance, using [`wgpu`] for GPU access.

 Quickstart to run an example program: